The Foundation Team is composed of individuals who have devoted their personal and professional lives to advancing the equity movement.

 Julie is trained in Courageous Conversation About Race Protocol (sessions 1 and 2) and Facilitation for Social Change Masterclass.
 She also attended the 2019 Foundation staff tour of civil rights museums and historical sites to advance his understanding of the history of racial equity and social change.

 Julie is a seasoned grants writer, special project manager and administrator with an extensive record of service in the Tampa Bay area.
 Her prior roles include grant writer and STEAM Manager for the Tampa Housing Authority and Vice President of Resource Development and Special Projects at the Corporation to Develop Communities (CDC) of Tampa, Inc. She also worked for the sheriff’s office for ten years.

-She comes from a family who is very active in the community and shares a passion for social change.
-Kewa has dedicated many hours of her personal time with community and local nonprofits, including Advantage Village Academy, Matters of the Heart Radio Ministry, Big Brothers Big Sisters and Feeding Tampa Bay.
-She is an alumni of Gibbs High School and holds a B.A. in Criminology.
+Kewa comes from a family active in the community and passionate about social change.
+She is a third-generation St. Petersburg resident with a lifetime of local volunteer work with organizations that include Advantage Village Academy, Matters of the Heart Radio Ministry, Big Brothers Big Sisters, and Feeding Tampa Bay.
+Kewa is a graduate of the University of South Florida and an alumna of Gibbs High School.

 As Administration and Operations Manager, Lisa Yacso helps support, organize, and manage Foundation-wide priorities spanning multiple departments and team members.
 She also serves as parliamentarian for the Board of Trustees, coordinates closely with senior administrators, and helps oversee the Foundation’s technology.